Changes to the Bristol Centre for Reproductive Medicine (BCRM)

 Since BCRM joined North Bristol NHS Trust in 2008, there has been a reduction in the number of NHS patients receiving treatment with us, with more couples now self-funding their treatment.

 We are proud of the service we’ve been providing; however, following a review last year, the Trust has decided to discontinue the provision of Human Fertilisation and Embryology Authority (HFEA) licensed fertility services such as IVF.

 If you are a self-fund patient

-Those patients with gametes and embryos currently in self-funded storage at the Centre should expect those to remain safe and secure at BCRM.
+Patients with gametes and embryos currently in self-funded storage at the Centre should expect those to remain safe and secure in their current location.
 Patients will be notified of any change in management of these samples and their consent sought as per HFEA regulation.

 If you are an NHS patient

 NHS fertility treatment is funded by the Clinical Commissioning Groups (CCGs) for Bristol, North Somerset and South Gloucestershire.
 From 1 December 2017, North Bristol NHS Trust will no longer hold a contract to provide NHS funded Assisted Conception Treatment that includes IUI, IVF and ICSI but will still provide other fertility related assessment and non-licenced treatments.